jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

 1. **Markdown files** (for the main content) and YAML front matter (for the rest of the data structure) that can easily be turned into collections (more on that later).
 2. **JSON and/or JS data files** that can either be static or dynamic (fetched from an API).

-These two types of data sources are not mutually exclusive and are, in fact, used simultaneously in most projects.
+These two types of data sources are not mutually exclusive.
+They are often used simultaneously in most projects.
 Let's dive in.

 ### Collections